UKGovLD/URI-patterns-location/URI for Location v0.2.md

 This paper is focussed on the use of http[s] URI by the UK public sector to meet its INSPIRE objectives.

-This paper updates the URI patterns provided in earlier guidance [[2](#reference.URIforLocationV1.0)] in line with changes proposed for the general use of URI patterns for data publishing within the UK public sector [[1](#reference.URIPatternsV0.4)] and making use of changes in INSPIRE that allow full URI to be used as INSPIRE namespaces (NOTE:  Previously character restrictions on the 'spelling' of INSPIRE namespaces prevented URI in general and HTTP URI in particular from being used as INSPIRE namespaces.).
+This paper updates the URI patterns provided in earlier guidance [[2](#reference.URIforLocationV1.0)] in line with changes proposed for the general use of URI patterns for data publishing within the UK public sector [[1](#reference.URIPatternsV0.4)] and making use of changes in INSPIRE that allow full URI to be used as INSPIRE namespaces[a].

+[a]: Previously character restrictions on the 'spelling' of INSPIRE namespaces prevented URI in general and HTTP URI in particular from being used as INSPIRE namespaces.

 ## INSPIRE Spatial Objects